 Urban Farm at Enston Home

-Together, we can create a healthy urban center and environment for our residents and our future generations in Charleston.
+A healthy urban center and environment for our residents and our future generations in Charleston.

 Located at the intersection of King Street and Huger Street in the Upper Peninsula of Downtown Charleston, the Urban Farm at Enston Home is a partnership between the Green Heart Project and the Charleston Housing Authority.
 It fulfills the spirit of William Enston’s will by building a garden for its residents, while serving as an educational asset for surrounding schools.

-The Farm will provide:
+The Urban Farm provides:

 1. Farm to School and outdoor education for 3 surrounding schools